 NSW Cyber Security Innovation Node

+ACSRC is a member of the NSW Cyber Security Innovation Node.
 The NSWCSN is also the coordinating body for the NSW Cyber Security Innovation Node, a partnership between the NSW Government and AustCyber (Australian Cyber Security Growth Network).
 The network is funded by the New South Wales Government through the Department of Industry’s Office of the Chief Scientist and Engineer.
-ACSRC is a member of the NSW Cyber Security Innovation Node.

-NSW Defence Innovation Network
+Defence Innovation Network

 The purpose of the DIN is to bring together NSW industry, universities, State Government and DST Group to address Australia’s defence needs.
 The DIN also supports NSW business innovation in the global defence market by harnessing world-class research capabilities available within NSW universities.

 In November 2018, UNESCO President Emmanuel Macron launched the Paris Call for Trust and Security in Cyberspace.
 This high-level declaration supporting the development of common principles for securing cyberspace has already received the backing of 547 official supporters: 65 States, 138 international and civil society organizations, and 344 entities of the private sector.
-ACSRC fully supports the Paris Call.
+ACSRC fully supports and is a member of the Paris Call.